paddyflan/paddyflanagancodingchall/README.md

 To run the API, execute the following command in terminal python3 main.py

-To then generate the test cases execute the following command in a separate terminal window. python3 test.py
+To then generate the test cases execute the following command in a separate terminal window
+python3 test.py
 Three sensors will be registered to the database
 Next press enter in the terminal window